 - 1. The employment classification is appropriate and reasonable based on the educational objectives of the program. - 2.
 The employment is for a reasonable period of time, is based on program objectives, and can be considered sustainable (e.g., not a single day of employment). - 3.
 The employment is directly related to the program from which the individual graduated, aligns with a majority of the educational and training objectives of the program, and is a paid position. - 4.
 The employment classification is verified by the school (and verifiable by third parties such as the Commission) as follows: - a.
 Regular Employment: - i.
 The school secures written documentation from the employer verifying the employment and that the employment is related to the student's program of study at the school; or - ii.
 The school secures written documentation from the graduate verifying the employment and that the employment is related to the student's program of study at the school; or - iii.
-In cases where a school can show diligent efforts have been made to secure such written documentation without success, the school maintains employment verification records that include a) the graduate's and employer's name and contact information, b) a signature of school staff attesting to verbal employment verification with the employer and the graduate, and c) the date(s) of verification are acceptable. - b.
+In cases where a school can show diligent efforts have been made to secure such written documentation without success, the school maintains employment verification records that include: - 1.
+The graduate's and employer's name and contact information; - 2.
+A signature of school staff attesting to verbal employment verification with the employer and the date of verification; and - 3.
+A signature of school staff attesting to verbal employment verification with the graduate and the date of verification. - b.
 Self-Employment: